Waikato-Maniapoto, Ngai Tahu, Te Ati Hau Nui A Pāpārangi, Tuwharetoa

 - Te Matatini 2019

-    Mahara (Waikato-Maniapoto, Ngai Tahu, Te Ati Hau Nui A Pāpārangi, Tuwharetoa) says the meaning of Kapa Haka in her life has changed as she’s grown older.
+Mahara says the meaning of Kapa Haka in her life has changed as she’s grown older.
 “As a child it was just something I did because it was fun and my family did it.
 Because my parents don’t have reo, it was their way of encouraging us to learn.”

-    University of Waikato is a hub for young Māori, especially those who are passionate, and a lot of those passionate young Māori are involved in Kapa Haka in some way.
-"There are so many influential people who lecture at Waikato, or have lectured there in the past, who contribute hugely to what we see and understand as Kapa Haka now.
+Mahara came to the University form Otorohanga College where she found herself in a hub for other young Māori passionate about Kapa Haka in some way.
+"There are so many influential people who lecture at Waikato, or have lectured there in the past, who contribute hugely to what we see and understand as Kapa Haka now."
 That basket of knowledge is right in your hand at Waikato.
 So if I could give advice to someone it would be to capitalise on that, and take all of the opportunities right in front of you.

 Other Success Stories

 Bachelor of Design, Certificate of Attainment in Academic English

 Bachelor of Environmental Planning